jeredw/eniac-chess/easm.md

 p a13.{t-init}i {p-print}

 ```
 This is the first use of what they called a data trunk and we'd call a data bus, allocated as `{d-main}`.
+This is actually a collection of 11 individual wires, each of which transmits one digit (plus the PM digit, the sign) in base one.
+That is, a six is represented by six pulses.
+This is how telephone equipment worked at the time, so it was familiar to the designers who based the ENIAC heavily on pre-existing mechanical calculators and electro-mechanical phone switches.

-The output of the constant transmitter is connected to this bus and thence to the `{i-main}` input on the accumulator, of which five are available, and the operation is set to add from that input.
+The output of the constant transmitter is connected to this main bus and thence to the `{i-main}` input on the accumulator, of which five are available, and the operation is set to add from that input.
 Both units are triggered on the same initial cycle, and the accumulator enters the {p-print} loop as before once initialized.
 The full program is [here](vm-dev/transfer.easm).

 This is a lot of code to move a number from one place to another, so chessvm is mostly written using a set of macros.
 The fundamental operations are send and receive.
 ```